blashin888/conditions-for-non-fragility/draft.md

-  Failure does not appear to be an exception.

-  In many observed cases, it functions as a default condition.
+  In many cases, failure functions as a default condition.

   The goal is not to prevent failure,